 “It really changed our outlook on the kitchen.
 It showed that we all love what we do, but this just showed there’s a lot that we can do,” Rodriguez said.

-Given everything the pair has been through, rest assured you won’t find the Huntsville Golf Club on Ramsay’s other reality show, “Kitchen Nightmares.”
+Given everything the pair has been through, rest assured that you won’t find the Huntsville Golf Club on Ramsay’s other reality show, “Kitchen Nightmares.”

 “I think we’ll be good,” Langdon said with a laugh.